Photo: Krzysztof Golik / Wikimedia Commons

 Italy’s Seasonal Paradox

-Italy is the most visited country in Europe (68 million tourists in 2024) and has some of the most severe overtourism — Venice in July, the Trevi Fountain at midday, the Colosseum queue at 10:00, the Cinque Terre in August — but also the most extraordinary low-season experiences of any major European destination.
-The January Rome (zero queues at the Vatican Museums, the extraordinary winter light on the Forum), the October Venice (the extraordinary acqua alta beginning, the extraordinary fall light, the extraordinary absence of the cruise ships), and the May Amalfi Coast (the extraordinary spring wildflowers, the extraordinary 22°C water beginning, the 60% below peak-season hotel rates).
+Italy is the most visited country in Europe (68 million tourists in 2024) and has some of the most severe overtourism anywhere — Venice in July, the Trevi Fountain at midday, the Colosseum queue at 10:00, the Cinque Terre in August — but also some of the best low-season experiences of any major European destination: Rome in January (zero queues at the Vatican Museums, striking winter light on the Forum), Venice in October (the first acqua alta of the season, glowing fall light, and a marked absence of cruise ships), and the Amalfi Coast in May (spring wildflowers, 22°C water, and hotel rates 60% below peak).

 Rome — The Eternal City by Season